vistec-AI/Bilingual_StockTBSA/README.md

 **Note**:

-- `Example_PromptTemplate/`
+- `Example_PromptTemplates/`
-  Includes example prompt templates used in different ICL scenarios, shown for clarity.
+  Contains illustrative prompt templates for different in-context learning (ICL) settings.
-  The actual prompts (with real ICL examples) used during inference are implemented in the code provided in `Model_inference_LLM/`.
+  The actual prompts, including the retrieved ICL examples, are generated during inference by the code in `Model_inference_LLM/`.

 ## Dataset Format